alpinebuster/as-docs/content/guides/minecraft-style-guide.md

 ### Block Textures
 Block textures need to look good on their own, as well as when placed next to each other.
 Placing several blocks of the same kind next to each other is called tiling.
 If a portion of the texture visibly repeats, revealing the tiling pattern, it is called a tiling artifact and is to be corrected.

-Blockbench can be used to make the block texture directly (in Paint mode) or just as a live 3D preview of a texture created in an external image editor.
+AS can be used to make the block texture directly (in Paint mode) or just as a live 3D preview of a texture created in an external image editor.
 The best way to preview tiling is by creating a wall of 3x3 blocks.

 It is important to check tiling before doing too much shading.
 An early version of the texture with two or three shades is enough.
 After checking for tiling, you can proceed with shading, but still regularly check for tiling as you shade.